emilosman/emilosman/docs/pages/personal-projects.md

-# Personal projects and experiments
+# Personal Projects and Experiments
 Various projects meant to make life easier with automation and data analysis.
 Some open-source, some closed-source, most for fun.